sweattep/modern_quotes/README.md

 >Jobs that put them in a leadership position are ideal for those who can bring people together or are natural mediators

+>I love the game, but I don’t love the business.
+I'm at peace with the decision.
+I'm healthy and ready to start the next chapter of my life.

 >The object of war is, quite simply, to force or encourage the enemy to make what you assert is a better choice

 >stop expecting loyalty from people who betray themselves, stop expecting honesty from people who lie to themselves, and stop expecting peace from people who are at war